Dasanny/The-Gym/Tools/Webpack/webpack-academy/README.md

 # [Webpack Core Concepts](https://webpack.academy/p/the-core-concepts)

 - A quick course on the core concepts of Webpack
-- Covers installation, Webpack config, loaders, and plugins
+- Covers the basics of installation, Webpack config, loaders, and plugins